AlexProgrammerDE/SoulFire/README.md

 - Minecraft Bedrock Edition (1.19.70)

 This includes every single subversion, not just a few specific versions.
-The latest Release and latest Bedrock Edition info may be out of sync with the latest development version.
+The latest Java Release and Bedrock Edition info may be out of sync with the latest development version.

 ### How does this work?